AoiTechDev/AoiTechDev/README.md

 - 🎧 WiredWave - Ecommerce store with Headphones.

-- 🍱 MacroTracker - App that simplifies the tracking of daily macros and meals.
+- 🍱 Mealfulness - App that simplifies the tracking of daily macros and meals.

 - 🛠️ Chrome Extension - Custom Chrome extension tailored to enhance my workflow.